Choosing what size mattress you need seems like a no brainer, but there are several factors to keep in mind beyond just different mattress sizes.

 Recommended Mattress: For the Split King, we recommend ordering 2 Twin XL Hybrid Mattresses for the foam + springs combination that keeps you comfortable but supported all night long.

 The Full, sometimes called Double, works well in many situations.
 It’s small enough to fit into compact spaces but offers just enough space for pairs.
 This size is a practical choice for guest rooms, as well as **co-sleeping, urbanites, parties of one, couples that don’t need a lot of space to move, growing kids, and pet parents who always save a spot for their fur babies.
 If you like to accessorize your bed, take into account that not every brand or style is available in this size.

 **We recommend consulting with a professional before co-sleeping with an infant or young child.

-A mattress is an investment you don’t want to replace or exchange every couple years—we understand.
+A mattress is an investment you don’t want to replace or exchange every couple of years—we understand.
 There is no right or wrong answer to “What size mattress is best for you?”
-Take time to think through your current situation and where the future might lead, and you’ll find your fit!
+Take the time to think through your current situation and where the future might lead, and you’ll find your fit!